-The insurance evidenced by this certificate provides life insurance, with the accelerated benefit option (An accelerated payment of your or your dependent's death benefit).
+The insurance evidenced by this certificate provides life insurance, with the accelerated benefit option (An accelerated payment of your death benefit).

-- This accelerated benefit product is NOT a long-term care policy. - Accelerated benefits paid under the Summary of Benefits may be taxable and assistance should be sought from a personal tax advisor. - If you receive payment of accelerated benefits under the Summary of Benefits, you may lose your right to receive certain public funds, such as Medicare, Medicaid, Social Security, Supplemental Security, Supplemental Security Income (SSI) and possibly others. - Amount of accelerated benefit: If you or your dependent becomes terminally ill while you or your dependent is insured by the plan, Unum will pay you a portion of your or your dependent's life insurance benefit one time.
-The payment will be based on 75% of your or your dependent's life insurance amount.
-However, the one-time benefit paid will not be greater than \$500,000. - Your or your dependent's amount of life insurance will be reduced by the accelerated benefit payment. - Example of accelerated benefit amount and the effect of the payment on the remaining amount of life insurance.
+- This accelerated benefit product is NOT a long-term care policy. - Accelerated benefits paid under the Summary of Benefits may be taxable and assistance should be sought from a personal tax advisor. - If you receive payment of accelerated benefits under the Summary of Benefits, you may lose your right to receive certain public funds, such as Medicare, Medicaid, Social Security, Supplemental Security, Supplemental Security Income (SSI) and possibly others. - Amount of accelerated benefit: If you become terminally ill while you are insured by the plan, Unum will pay you a portion of your life insurance benefit one time.
+The payment will be based on 100% of your life insurance amount.
+However, the one-time benefit paid will not be greater than \$250,000. - Your amount of life insurance will be reduced by the accelerated benefit payment. - The accelerated benefit option does not apply to Accidental Death and Dismemberment Benefits.
+Therefore, your Accidental Death and Dismemberment Benefits will not be affected by the acceleration of payments. - Example of accelerated benefit amount and the effect of the payment on the remaining amount of life insurance.

-\$100,000 \$75,000 Your life amount The accelerated benefit amount (accelerated payment of your \$ 25,000 death benefit) The amount of life insurance remaining after payment of the accelerated benefit.
-(This is what will be paid to the beneficiary upon your death).
+\$100,000 Your life amount

+\$100,000 The accelerated benefit amount

+(accelerated payment of your

+death benefit)

+\$ 0 The amount of life insurance

+remaining after payment of the

+accelerated benefit.
+(This is

+what will be paid to the beneficiary

+upon your death).
-- Your or your dependent's right to exercise this option and to receive payment is subject to the following: - you or your dependent requests this election, in writing, on a form acceptable to Unum; - you or your dependent must be terminally ill at the time of payment of the Accelerated Benefit; - your or your dependent's physician must certify, in writing, that you or your dependent is terminally ill and your or your dependent's life expectancy has been reduced to 24 months or less; and - the physician's certification must be deemed satisfactory to Unum.

-- Resolution of disputes regarding occurrence of qualifying events.
+- Your right to exercise this option and to receive payment is subject to the following: - you request this election, in writing, on a form acceptable to Unum; - you must be terminally ill at the time of payment of the Accelerated Benefit; - your physician must certify, in writing, that you are terminally ill and your life expectancy has been reduced to 24 months or less; and - the physician's certification must be deemed satisfactory to Unum. - Resolution of disputes regarding occurrence of qualifying events.

-If your or your dependent's physician and the physician appointed by Unum disagree on whether a qualifying event has occurred, the opinion of the physician appointed by Unum is not binding on you or your dependent.
+If your physician and the physician appointed by Unum disagree on whether a qualifying event has occurred, the opinion of the physician appointed by Unum is not binding on you.
 The parties shall attempt to resolve the matter promptly and amicably.

-In case the disagreement is not so resolved, you or your dependent has the right to mediation or binding arbitration conducted by a disinterested third party who has no ongoing relationship with either party.
+In case the disagreement is not so resolved, you have the right to mediation or binding arbitration conducted by a disinterested third party who has no ongoing relationship with either party.